hbprosper/BariML/README.md

 https://jupyter.org/install

-in order to install the juypter notebook.
+in order to install the jupyter notebook.

 ### 1. Download
 It is a good idea to organize your computer-based projects in a systematic way.
 For example, in your home directory (usually the area identified by the environment variable $HOME), you may wish to create a directory (i.e., folder) called __Projects__ and create within it a sub-directory called __Tutorials__ as follows